 We had our first sail today.
 So good to be back on the water.
 I read an article in BoatUs Magazine that talked about how even just a view of a body of water relaxes you and relieves stress.
 That article was spot on.
 Cathryn and I sailed from 2:30pm to about 6:30pm today and revived our passion for sailing and our desire to share it with everyone.
 We sailed with only the mainsail today, just so we could reaclimate ourselves to the water, the wind and the boat.
 We cruised at about 1.8 knots and enjoyed our favorite music and some homemade guacamole and chips.
 The sunset was magical.
 We'd love to share this with you too.
 Book a sail with us and enjoy the romance of sailing.

-Captain Guy and his First Mate (his beautiful wife, Cathryn) have been sailing Lake Grapevine for 3 years.
+Captain Guy and his First Mate (his beautiful wife, Cathryn) have been sailing since 2017.
 Come out and share our love of God's wonderful creation.
 Escape, Relax, and Dream a little.